rtmigo/dmk_py/README.md

 The number of blocks is no secret.
 Their contents are secret.

 - The number of blocks is random.
-Many blocks are fake.
+Many blocks are dummy.
 They are indistinguishable from real data, but do not contain anything meaningful

 - The information about which entry the block belongs to is cryptographically protected.
 It is impossible to even figure out if the blocks refer to the same entry

-- Random actions are taken every time the vault is updated: some fake blocks are added, and some are removed
+- Random actions are taken every time the vault is updated: some dummy blocks are added, and some are removed

 Thus, **number and size of entries cannot be determined** by the size of the